fib-international/structuralcodes/docs/theory/section_calculator.md

 ::::

 The algorithm implemented in *structuralcodes* is basically as above described, with the possibility of using also the modified Newton-Rhapson with initial tangent (setting `initial = True`).
-Further the user can set the maximum number of iterations (set to 10 by default) and the tolerance (set to 1e-6 by default).e
+Further the user can set the maximum number of iterations (set to 10 by default) and the tolerance (set to 1e-6 by default).